xwmtp/XWillMarkTheBot/README.md

 * Use ```!race```, ```!goal``` ```!entrants``` to get info on your current race.
 If you don't want ```!race``` to show all the entrants (for example if you often join very large races), you can change this [setting](#speedrunslive) in ```Settings.py```.
 * The ```!card``` command will only return the goal if the current race is classified as a bingo.

 ### Rando
 The *randomizer* module allows you to have an up-to-date command with the hints you already found in your (oot) randomizer.
 * To use the rando hints command, you need to have ```RandoHints/rando_hints.txt``` open in a text editor while playing.
 Everytime you find a hint, double click on 'location' or 'item' and type what you found.
 Don't worry about extra spaces.
 Make sure to hit ctrl + s afterwards to save the file.
 When a viewer uses the ```!hints``` command, only the hints that you filled in will show up.
 * After playing, use the ```!resethints``` command to restore the file to default.
 The contents of ```RandoHints/rando_hints_template.txt``` will be copied to the file, so it's recommended to not change the template.
 * It's possible to alter the template a bit to your own liking, by adding another group of hints with a different title.
 Stay close to the original template though (with ascending numbers and a semi-colon as a separator), or the code won't be able to parse it.
 * You can put the two rando text files in a different directory if you'd like, but you have to put the path in the advanced settings of ```Settings.py```.
 The file names have to stay the same though!

+## Support
+If you like the bot and would like to support me, you can make a [donation](https://streamlabs.com/xwillmarktheplace) or leave a sub to my Twitch [channel](https://www.twitch.tv/xwillmarktheplace).
+Thank you!